DioxusLabs/dioxus/packages/core/README.md

 We reserve the "dioxus" name and aggregate all the various renderers under it.
 If you want just a single dioxus renderer, then chose from "dioxus-web", "dioxus-desktop", etc.

 ## Internals

 Dioxus-core builds off the many frameworks that came before it.
 Notably, Dioxus borrows these concepts:

 - React: hooks, concurrency, suspense
-- Dodrio: bump allocation, double buffering, and source code for nodes + NodeBuilder
+- Dodrio: bump allocation, double buffering, and source code for NodeBuilder
 - Percy: html! macro architecture, platform-agnostic edits
 - Yew: passion and inspiration ❤️